Wounded Warrior Project: Warrior Care Network

 Warrior Care Network is an initiative providing access to high-quality care for veterans mainly dealing with post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI).
 Established in 2016, the $100 million project included four PTSD treatment centers in Atlanta, Boston, Los Angeles, and Chicago.
 In October 2018, Wounded Warrior Project announced a $160 million investment in the mental health care of wounded veterans.
 In 2024, it invested another $100 million to fund programs for post-9/11 veterans that aim to reduce depression, anxiety, and substance use disorders.

 From 2005 to 2016, the suicide rate among U.S. veterans increased almost 26 percent.
 Starting in 2016, Warrior Care Network provided care that includes group therapy with other veterans to learn coping strategies, such as yoga and meditation.
 According to a Georgia Public Broadcasting article, programs like Warrior Care Network's are likely contributing to the declining rate of suicide among former service members in the state of Georgia, where rates were significantly lower than the national veteran suicide rate in 2022.
 Overall, suicide rates for veterans peaked in 2018 and then fell in 2019 and 2020 by 9.7%.

 Project Odyssey

 Project Odyssey is an "adventure-based learning program" that provides veterans from all branches of the armed services an opportunity to work together in group activities and psychoeducational sessions.
 Through the Project Odyssey program, veterans can engage with other veterans with similar interests, such as motorcycle riding.
 Rolling Project Odyssey offers a series of group rides for veterans.

 Soldier Ride

 For the past 20 years, Wounded Warrior Project has organized its annual Soldier Ride, a multi-day cycling program.
-The Soldier Ride originated from the initiative of a single cyclist who completed a 5,000-mile coast-to-coast journey to honor post-9/11 injured veterans.
+The Soldier Ride originated from the initiative of a single cyclist, Chris Carney, who in 2003 completed a 5,000-mile coast-to-coast journey to honor post-9/11 injured veterans.
+Carney was a bartender at the Stephen Talkhouse in Amagansett, NY and was drinking beers after his shift with Talkhouse partners, Peter Honerkamp and Nick Kraus, when they came up with this idea to help wounded veterans.
 Since then, Soldier Ride has organized events in cities across the United States.
 The rides focus on improving the management of stress, anxiety, and depression, and ways to mitigate the risk of suicide.
+In 2008, the tradition to start the race from the White House began.